longtk26/OVEN-BACKEND-TECHNICAL-TEST/Readme.md

 ## Code Structure

+### **Core Components**

 - **`Functions` Class**:
   - Implements core functionalities like viewing, creating, retrieving, searching, and deleting files or folders.

 - **Services**:
   - `folderService`:
-    - Handles operations related to folders.
+    - Handles operations related to folders and files, including creating, deleting, and displaying folder structures.

+- **File Factory**:
+  - **Purpose**:
+    - Provides a centralized mechanism to manage file creation and manipulation.
-  - `fileService`:
+  - **Responsibilities**:
-    - Handles operations related to files.

----

-## Notes
-- Ensure valid folder paths and file names when prompted.
+    - Abstracts the process of file creation and ensures all file types are handled consistently.
+    - Includes logic for initializing files with default or user-specified content.
+    - Plays a crucial role in decoupling file operations from higher-level services.

 ---